16

 Scrapbooking has become a huge pastime and hobby for moms everywhere.
 I have some friends thatBird Watercolors scrapbook each of their children’s lives almost daily!
 I am not so into scrapbooking myself but I did make one once, for a childhood girlfriend that was getting married and it WAS a lot of fun I must admit.
 I didn’t want to give it to her when it was done!

 One of the drawbacks of scrapbooking is that it requires a lot of materials, especially paper.
 Each scrapbook page requires a piece of fancy paper or card stock for the background, and then of course more paper is used for die cuts, frames and other embellishments.
-Then there are the non-paper embellishments, and let’s not forget the scrapbook cover.
-The finished product is priceless really, but this hobby can have an also have an impact on the environment.
+Then there are the non-paper embellishments, and let's not forget the scrapbook cover.
+The finished product is priceless really, but this hobby can have an impact on the environment.

 Lucky for us there are environmentally conscientious scrapbook materials on the market.
 Read on for some ideas on how to incorporate some earth friendly practices into your scrapping adventures.